Repair: TC Ditto x2 footswitches

 Obviously, when pedals fail you’d repair them rather then buying them again.

-So I am attempting to end the effects of another user-fooling policy by showing you quickly below, how to put new footswitches into your Ditto x2.
-The procedure works with the small Ditto and the x4, too.
+See below, how to put new footswitches into your Ditto x2.
+The procedure should work with original Ditto and x4, too.

-The usual note: You do this at your own risk and will probably void existing warranty.
-You could
+Obviouly: You do this at your own risk and will probably void existing warranty.
+You should

-• put soft fabric under board, when placing on hard/edged surfaces.
+• put soft fabric under the main board, when placing on hard/edged surfaces.

-• don’t touch board components with hot or magnetic things.
+• don’t touch components with hot or magnetic things.

-• use decent soldering iron with a small tip suitable for board components.
+• always use a decent soldering iron with a small tip suitable for board components.

-- standard screwdriver with large tip (no crossed slots) removing nuts around the top of the footswitches.
+- a large tip flat head screwdriver to remove nuts around the top of the footswitches.
 Turn nuts to the left.

-- a torx 10 hexagonal screwdriver removing torx screws of bottom plate (4 in corners) and inside (1 in center, put back in to stabilize board when soldering).
+- a torx 10 hexagonal screwdriver.
+4 torx screws in bottom plate & 1 inside (at center, put back in during soldreing to stabilize board).

-- rear side audio plugs need to loose nuts and washers as well.
+- rear side audio plugs need to nuts and washers loosened.

 - two momentary replacement switches, non latching, normally off, and fitting an M12 or 15/32 UNS thread.
 Important: The diameter of their bottom part must not exceed the diameter of the through hole in the pedal case by more than a millimeter, otherwise they’ll not find enough available space inside.